 When developing a proposal and implementation process for global research of any kind, you must consider a range of factors beyond those associated with research conducted domestically.
-These factors include, but are not limited to, the risk areas and considerations outlined in the Planning Your Activity Abroad page and, more specifically, the following:
+These factors include, but are not limited to, the following:

 - Collaboration agreements or Memoranda of Understanding (MOUs) with local institutions

 - Compliance with local employment and contractor services laws

 - Local customs and review processes for human subjects review*

 - Ensuring the health, safety, and security of participating students, faculty, and staff

 - Effects of currency exchange rates on research budgets

 - Ensuring availability of funds in-country for local expenses

 - Purchasing logistics